Flora-manda/Jungle-Project/README.md

-# Jungle
+# Background - Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails.

+## Project Description

+There are multiple high-level goals to this project:

+- Become familiar with Ruby and the Rails framework
+- Learn how to navigate an existing code-base
+- Use existing code style and approach to implement new features in unfamiliar territory
+- Apply previous learning tactics to research and become familiar with a new paradigm, language and framework
+- A simulation of the real world where feature and bug-fix requests are listed instead of
+- step-by-step instructions on how to implement a solution

-## Setup
+## Getting Started

 1. Run `bundle install` to install dependencies
 2. Create `config/database.yml` by copying `config/database.example.yml`